Tips for painted ceilings that look good

 - Only use quality paints with high hiding factor on ceilings.
-Take a look at the Prominent Paints range of ceiling products and select the best product for your particular situation (cover up stains, prime sanded or new ceilings, etc.) and don't be afraid to ask for advice if you are not sure.
+Take a look at the wide range of ceiling paints at your local Builders store and select the best product for your particular situation (cover up stains, prime sanded or new ceilings, etc.) and don't be afraid to ask for advice if you are not sure.

 Cover up stains

 Water stains, stains left behind after removing mould, or burn stains around light fittings can't be touched up and hidden out of sight on a ceiling that hasn't recently been painted.
 You will need to paint the entire ceiling.

 After resolving any leaks that have caused water stains, let the ceiling board dry out completely before painting.
 In damp weather a hairdryer helps to speed up the drying process if you are in a hurry to re-paint.
 Darker stains may need a coat of Prominent Universal Undercoat before being painted over.

 To prevent a reoccurrence of mould growth wash down with Prominent Progold Fungal Wash (available at your local Prominent Paints store).
 You will find plenty of tips in our Bathroom section for removing mould or fungal growth.
 Where damp occurs on concrete ceilings, scrape away any paint to the concrete and apply a coat of Prominent Dampcure before painting.

 - Burn rings